 Automatic bank transfers.
 Almost every bank with which I’ve had an account — and that number is likely around forty — has some method of creating automatic transfers.

-Here’s an example from Wells Fargo.
-When you sign in, the option to schedule an automatic transfer is one of the primary options in the menu.
-With your income directly deposited into your checking account, and with a savings account earning at least a little bit of interest, you can create a savings system that you set once and forget about.
-After a few weeks of regular transfers completed behind the scenes by the bank’s software, you won’t even notice the money isn’t in your checking account.
+Let’s take my Wells Fargo account.
+When I sign in, the option to schedule an automatic transfer is one of the primary options in the menu.
+With income directly deposited into your checking account, and with a savings account earning at least a little bit of interest, you can create a savings system that you set once and forget about.
+After a few weeks of regular transfers (completed behind the scenes by the bank’s software), you won’t even notice the money isn’t in your checking account.

-Now the bank’s savings account earned paltry interest compared to some other banks, but this systematic savings could be substantial.
-It’s like the coin jar at home.
-At the end of the day, when you take the change out of your pocket and place it in your coin jar, you’re saving your remainders.
-As more people moved away from cash transactions towards plastic — credit cards and debit cards — the coin jar doesn’t receive as much attention as it used to.
+It’s like the old coin jar at home.
+At the end of the day, when you used to take the change out of your pocket and place it in your coin jar, saving your remainders.
+Since more people have moved away from cash transactions and started exclusively using plastic — credit cards and debit cards — the coin jar doesn’t receive as much attention as it used to.

 This, despite all the problems with Bank of America, was a clever extension of the coin jar metaphor into the digital age.
 Keep in mind, though, any interest you earn on savings in a bank account can be easily negated by account maintenance fees.
 You need access to free banking, especially if your savings isn’t large enough to produce interest that outweighs those fees.